Mariah Proctor-Tiffany, Ph.D.

 Mariah Proctor-Tiffany teaches courses in medieval and Islamic art and architecture, and in the cross-cultural exchange of objects.
 She enjoys teaching at CSU Long Beach because of the curiosity and varied perspectives of her students.

-She has been the recipient of numerous research fellowships, including a Samuel H. Kress Travel Fellowship that funded her dissertation research in Paris, a Manning Graduate Dissertation Fellowship, and awards from the Medieval Studies program and the Graduate School of Brown University.
-She received a Samuel H. Kress/International Center of Medieval Art book research award and a Mellon Art History Publication Initiative grant through Penn State Press.
+She has been the recipient of numerous research fellowships, including a Samuel H. Kress Travel Fellowship that funded her research in Paris, a Manning Graduate Dissertation Fellowship, and awards from the Medieval Studies program and the Graduate School of Brown University.
+She received a Samuel H. Kress/International Center of Medieval Art book research award and an Andrew W. Mellon Art History Publication Initiative grant through Pennsylvania State University Press.
 She earned her Ph.D. in the history of art and architecture at Brown University.

 Before coming to Long Beach, she taught at Rhode Island School of Design, and she worked in New York City at The Metropolitan Museum of Art and at The Cloisters, the branch of the museum devoted to art and architecture of the Middle Ages.